 … I thought I had better get up there and paint it before she disappeared.
 It was a cold, late March day… early spring of 2016… mist from the upper falls coated the east wall of the gorge in ice… and then a Norfolk Southern freight crawled over at the very sedate, load limited, 10mph speed limit.

-… Update: December 11, 2017… the new Portageville Bridge is completed & NS has begun running trains across the new span.
-Subsequently, this old trestle has been removed and this view is now history.
+As of December 11, 2017… the new Portageville Bridge is completed & NS has begun running trains across the new span.
+Subsequently, this old iron trestle has been removed and delegated to history.